Life is so much easier when you have the right tool for a job.

 There are four common sizes, with each size geared toward a different job—although there may be some crossover at times between the sizes.

 1/4-inch torque wrenches are the best choice for anything with a small gas motor such as mopeds and motorcycles.

 3/8-inch is the necessary size for engine repairs such as tightening spark plugs.

 1/2-inch.
 As mentioned above, this is the choice if you’re looking for a torque wrench to have on hand for tire changes.

 3/4 to 1 inch.
 This size is fairly specific to larger vehicles such as construction vehicles or semis.

 Different Types of Torque Wrenches

-There are many different types of wrenches, on of which is the torque wrench.
+There are many types of wrenches, one of which is the torque wrench.
 But things get even more granular from there.

 There are 5 different types of torque wrenches.